Raekye/hmmm/README.md

 - `madoka/`: one of my first passes, arguably my first success I could call a "compiler".
 Pre 2014-summer
 - `sayaka/` (in progress): successor to `madoka/`, had ideas on what to do differently.
 The ideas were pre 2014-summer, most of the work on it is post 2014-summer
+- `primed/`: hand written LL(1) regex parser and NFA state generator
-- `primed/` (in progress): lexer-generator and parser-generator
+- `siyu/` (in progress): DFA state generator, lexer-generator, and parser-generator

+### Siyu
+- Successor to `primed/`; working based on the dragon book, trying to follow the "harder, more theoretical" stuff, needed a fresh start :P
+- generating DFA states directly from regex

 ### Primed
 - hand written, recursive descent basic regex parser (builds AST)
 - regex used to define tokens, lexer-generator generates states and next-states for a lexer (a big FSM)
-- goal is to generate DFA

 #### Regex grammar
 - multiplication is repetition